 Product Features

-• QUALITY CRAFTED: Features an 18" plain edge steel blade on one side and a full performance saw blade on the reverse side, a textured Gator Grip rubberized handle for comfort and control, and a nylon sheath for secure carrying and storage
+• DURABLE GARDENING TOOLS: The Gerber Gator 25" Gardening Machete features an 18" plain edge steel blade on one side and a saw blade on the reverse, includes a textured Gator Grip rubberized handle and a nylon sheath for secure carrying and storage

-• INNOVATIVE DESIGN: Gator Grip is designed to provide unwavering confidence and secure grip, no matter the application; Rubberized texture is ideal in wet or dry conditions, offering a comfortable and stable feel in hand.
+• INNOVATIVE DESIGN: Gator Grip provides a secure grip in wet or dry conditions, offering a comfortable and stable feel for various gardening and outdoor tasks

 Product Specifications